A Relationship – A Work In Progress

 As most of you all know, I’m ‘big’ into this whole personality profile stuff.

-Myers-Briggs profiling is something similar to the XL Wealth Profile that I’ve done which pegs me as a Supporter profile or the equivalent Myers-Briggs profile of ENTP – “Quick, ingenious, stimulating, alert, and outspoken.
+Myers-Briggs profiling is something similar to the old XL Wealth Profile that I’ve done.
+That test pegs me as a Supporter profile or the equivalent Myers-Briggs profile of ENTP – “Quick, ingenious, stimulating, alert, and outspoken.
 Resourceful in solving new and challenging problems.

-Adept at generating conceptual possibilities and then analysing them strategically.
+Adept at generating conceptual possibilities and then analyzing them strategically.

 Good at reading other people.